Sarathbiochem/IntutiveBrain/README.md

-# title: Welcome to the IntutiveBrain’s homepage!
+# Welcome to the IntutiveBrain’s homepage!
-## description: Keep visiting my site for updates!!
+## Keep visiting my site for updates!!

 ## Welcome to GitHub Pages